 During both World War I and World War II access to the Romanian oil fields was of vital strategic importance to fuel the growing mechanization of all armies.
-Romania has long history in ingenious innovations developed by the local industry, such as the first rotary rig, the 1897 first hydroelectric powered rigs and many others.
+Romania has a long history in ingenious innovations developed by the local industry, such as the first rotary rig, the first hydroelectric powered rigs (1897) and many others.
 The excellence of home-grown technologies enabled a quick come-back after the heavy destruction wrought by the wars.

 Romanian engineering and geology universities and polytechnic institutions are strong partners of the energy industry.
-Many were founded in the mid-1850s and boast a strong, modern curriculum.
+Many were founded in the mid-1850s and provide a strong, modern curriculum.
 They are located not only in Bucharest but also Cluj-Napoca, Timisoara and Iasi.

 Romanians have a proud technological and geological record in the oil industry, now combined with a vibrant and active IT industry as well as a strong data sciences environment.

 The shelf area of the Romanian offshore has seen some significant discoveries and production starting in the mid-2000s, and the Delta-4, East Swan, West Swan and Pescarus fields added 7 million tons of annual production.
 With the 2012 Domino-1 gas discovery in the Black Sea deep water Neptun block , Romania was back on the map as a hot province for exploration and production.